ucsb-cs148/w25/_lab/lab03.md

 ## Additional notes about the MVP demo

-1. **Features beyond MVP are fine**  Note that if you have moved your production version on master "beyond" your MVP, that's fine; as long as it contains all of the MVP functions.
+1. **Features beyond MVP are fine**  Note that if you have moved your production version on main "beyond" your MVP, that's fine; as long as it contains all of the MVP functions.
 If you are time restricted, you can focus the demo just on the MVP features and "save" the rest for later.

-2. **Broken `master` is a problem.
+2. **Broken `main` is a problem.
 You can fix with a `temp-prod` branch**.
-   If your `master` branch is currently "broken" in some way that makes it impossible to do a decent demo from your `prod` Heroku app, then here's a quick fix:
+   If your `main` branch is currently "broken" in some way that makes it impossible to do a decent demo from your `prod` Heroku app, then here's a quick fix:

    - (a) find an earlier commit that isn't broken